Calabarzon babbler: Ecology and behavior

 Diet is assumed to primarily be insects, berries and vegetable matter.
-They are spotted foraging alone, in pairs or in mixed flocks with other species. like Blue-headed fantail, Rufous paradise flycatcher, Lemon-throated leaf warbler, Yellow-wattled bulbul, white-eyes, sunbirds and flowerpeckers.
+They are spotted foraging alone, in pairs or in mixed flocks with other species like the blue-headed fantail, rufous paradise flycatcher, lemon-throated leaf warbler, yellow-wattled bulbul, white-eyes, sunbirds and flowerpeckers.
 Forages in all levels but is usually seen in the understorey where it methodically gleans on leaves searching for insects.

 Breeding season is believed to from April to July, which is the general breeding season for most Philippine forest birds.
 One nest was found that was cup shaped made out of moss and woven together with roots with small twigs just one meter above the ground.
 This nest contained 3 eggs but this single nest is not enough to assume average clutch.

 Habitat and conservation status

 It is found in lowland and foothill forest, second growth and forest edge until 1,140 meters above sea level.

-The International Union for Conservation of Nature still recognizes the Black-crowned babbler as a single species which is assessed as least concern.
+The International Union for Conservation of Nature still recognizes the black-crowned babbler as a single species which is assessed as least concern.
 This species is believed to be on the decline.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.

 There are currently no targeted conservation plans for the species.
 It does occur in the protected areas in Quezon Protected Landscape, Bicol Natural Park, Bulusan Volcano Natural Park and the Angat Watershed Forest Reserve but enforcement from loggers and hunters is still lax.